OpenGameDesign/OpenGDS/README.md

 #### Tasks

 A specification which describes how to offload game logic or background rendering to threads.
 These tasks are small items which can trigger other tasks.

+### Structure

+A specification has the following structure:

+- **Title**
+  - Short description of the topic which should be as universally understood as possible.
+- **Introduction**
+  - Sets specification expectations.
+- **Definition**
+  - Long description of the topic, includes other names and related topics.
+- **Problem Statement**
+  - List of challenges to be solved.
+- **Goals**
+  - The features for the specification and a set of solutions to the problems.
+- **Concepts**
+  - Words important to understanding how the specification is going to solve the problem.
+- **Design**
+  - Using the concepts, define structures and algorithms necessary to meet the goals.
+- **API**
+  - A language-agnostic definition of classes and services in the spec.
+- **Additional API**
+  - Possible functionality to be added to the implementations.
+- **Implementation**
+  - A detailed list of all equations and algorithms necessary to implement the spec.

+### Concerns

+- These specifications provide powerful & generic solutions which inevitably adds overhead when compared to implementing a minimal solution to your problems.

+### Contributing

+You can contribute to defining these specifications by catching up with the current state of the specification and then filing an issue in the correct project.
+These issues will be where the feature evolves and is integrated into the specification.